 Potatoes are something that most people keep in the kitchen at all times.
-People use potatoes a lot, and you likely make several different types of dishes with potatoes each month.
+People use them a lot, and you likely make several different types of dishes with them each month.

 Sometimes you’re going to need to thinly slice potatoes for certain recipes.
 This is easy to accomplish when you have a mandoline, but it might be tough without one.

-If you find yourself in the kitchen without a mandoline, then you might still be able to thinly slice potatoes.
+If you find yourself in the kitchen without one, don’t worry!
 You just need to know what your options are to get good results.

 1 – Use a Vegetable Peeler

 Using a vegetable peeler is probably going to be one of the best things that you can do.
 This is going to give you results that look very similar to what you would get done with a mandoline.